rgpihlstrom/Project3/README.md

 Furthermore, the model was developed for the purpose of reuse to identify and potentially prevent future customer churn for Telco.

 As prescribed by the Crisp DM methodology, model development was very iterative.
 I began by doing secondary research around the basic business drivers of the Telecom industry, gaining a better understanding on the prevalence of churn and the costs associated with fleeing customers.
 Along with the project requirements noted above, the following additional factors were considered during the modeling process:
--   **1. Data Imbalance**  Early in the development process it was obvious that I was dealing with an imbalanced set of data (more information/ rows of data on non-churn customer vs. churn costomers).
+-   **1. Data Imbalance**  Early in the development process it was obvious that I was dealing with an imbalanced set of data (more information/ rows of data on non-churn customer vs. churn customer).
 To ensure optimum identification my processes/ modeling would need to account for this imbalance.
 I addressed this gap by first attempting the model using different weights and ultimately decided to do SMOTE(Synthetic Minority Oversampling Technique) to overcome this challenge.

 - **2. Selection of Supervised Learning Classifiers**  Initially I tried several different types of classifiers, ranging from Logistic Regression, Naive Bayes, Gradient Boost, Ada, and XGBoost.
 Ultimately, I decided to use <b><ins>Knn, Decision Trees and Random Forest</ins></b> , as these classifiers are non-parametric and are highly interpretable.
 Interpretability, the disproportionate number of categorical features, along with being able to avoid addressing multicollinearity were the most influential factors in selecting which classifiers to implement for this project.